nidaqg/employee-tracker/README.md

 ## Installation

  This application makes use of node.js, MySql npm, inquirer npm and console.table npm packages.
 To install the npm packages, run 'npm i' in the command line.
 Make sure your MySql workbench is connected, then create and seed the employees database by opening and running the employeetracker.sql and seed.sql files provided.
-Once the database has been initialized and seeded, run 'node employeeTracker.js' in the command line to start the app.
+Once the database has been initialized and seeded, run 'npm start' in the command line to start the app.

 ## Usage